 There are many reasons why a technical SEO issue like this occurs, but it’s typically caused either by website owners who manually generate their XML sitemaps and don’t keep them updated or a system error/conflict.

-Why it’s important to address this technical SEO issue
+Why it’s important to address XML sitemap SEO issues

 As I mentioned before, the XML sitemap is for search engines to better understand the structure of your website to index pages.
 Having pages you don’t want indexed in the sitemap can lead to search engines being confused and indexing pages that shouldn’t be—or not indexing pages you want to have indexed.